-“Smarter” clinical trials are trials designed to leverage natural history and real world data to yield clear, unambiguous understanding of the efficacy of a new therapy.
+Smarter clinical trials are trials designed to leverage natural history and real-world data to yield clear, unambiguous understanding of the efficacy of a new therapy.

+The high rate of pivotal trial failures in Duchenne leaves most of the 300,000 boys and young men with Duchenne muscular dystrophy without the right treatment.
 Each patient with Duchenne has his own distinctive longitudinal trajectory of disease progression.
 Some patients progress rapidly, while others may only reach the same clinical milestones a decade or more later.

-- Engage regulators, clinical experts, drug developers and patient groups in collaborative learning from patient data
+• Engaging regulators, clinical experts, drug developers and patient groups in collaborative learning from patient data

-- Create tools and insights for drug development and evaluation
+• Creating tools and insights for drug development and evaluation

-- Share broadly with the entire Duchenne community
+• Sharing broadly with the entire Duchenne community

-- Deliver near-term impact for clinical trials
+• Delivering near-term impact for clinical trials

 Smarter trials, therapies to patients sooner